 Why Is Blended Learning So Popular?

-It’s because blended learning practices help to keep things interesting.
-There are many different possibilities, and these variables keep it engaging.
-It can use things like:
+It’s because using blended learning strategies helps to keep things interesting.
+There are many different possibilities, and these variables keep it engaging with things like:

 - Practical exemplars